This post contains affiliate links. Learn what that means, here.

 Because it removes product build up from your hair, expect to have your hair last longer between washes.

-My Apple Cider Vinegar Hair Wash Before and After Pictures
+My Apple Cider Vinegar Hair Rinse Before and After Pictures

-Even after just one wash, my hair is shiner, much less dull and more lively looking.
+Even after just one wash, my hair is shinier, much less dull and more lively looking.

 16 oz of purified water